-Minimum graduation requirements should not be confused with college admission requirements.
+Minimum high school graduation requirements should not be confused with college admission requirements.
 Most four-year colleges expect that applicants should have completed a minimum of 16 academic units upon graduation.
 Normally, one (1) academic unit is considered to be a full year in college preparatory English, mathematics, science, social studies, and world languages.
+However, determination of which Nutley High School courses will be considered academic units is decided by the receiving college or institution.
+Good grades in quality courses will enhance admission chances.

 Further, individual colleges and universities may have their own specific requirements that they expect applicants to have completed in order to gain admission to their overall institution or to various special programs within the institution.
-It is advised that students research the admissions requirements of individual college programs that they are interested in, on the college or university website, to inform their high school course selection process.
-For guidance, please reach out to your school counselor.
+It is strongly advised that students research the admissions requirements of individual college programs that they are interested in, on the college or university website, to inform each year of their high school course selection process.
+For guidance, please reach out to your school courselor.